yusuf-saleem/rock-paper-scissors/README.md

 - Decide game win, lose or draw, print choice of both sides

 ## Running With Docker
-You are required to create a Dockerfile that allows us to build a docker container and execute the tool with docker run without having any dependencies other than docker installed, the following is what a user should do to run the application or tests:
+The game and tests can be containerized and run with Docker.
+First you need to ensure Docker is installed on your system, the docker daemon is running, and you can enter docker build and docker run commands in your terminal.
+Run the following commands to build and run the game:
-   1. docker build -t rock-paper-scissors                              Build the docker image
+   1. docker build -t rock-paper-scissors .
+Build the docker image
    2. docker run -it --rm rock-paper-scissors                          Run the docker image which automatically starts the game
    3. docker run -ti --rm rock-paper-scissors pytest -v /app/test.py   Run the unit tests for the game